 Lily wrote to us and asked about the mineral amethyst.
 Specifically, she wants to know what gives amethyst that beautiful purple color.
 In this video, we talk about why amethyst is purple, its relation to quartz and an interesting fact about how citrine fits into that mineral family.

-Filed under: Geology / Earth Science, Minerals on May 22nd, 2014 | No Comments »
+Filed under: Ask-a-Geologist Q&A, Minerals & Crystals, Mini Me Geology Videos on May 22nd, 2014 | No Comments »

 This week I am answering a question that I received from two readers, Alliondra and Alexandria.
 Their questions were so similar that I thought I would answer them together.
 They want to know: